SHORT BREAKS AVAILABLE Jan - Easter Oct - Dec (not incl. school hols) BY REQUEST (from £245 for 3 nights).

-Set in beautiful gardens, Cherry Tree & Pear Tree Lodge are a perfect base for your holiday to St Ives.
+Set in beautiful gardens, Cherry Tree cabin is a perfect base for your holiday to St Ives.
 The open plan cabins are warm and airy with views over to the sea.
 It really is a peaceful sanctuary where you can sit back and just relax.

 It is a ten minute walk to the centre of St Ives and its beaches.
 The coast path walk is really wonderful and allows you to take in the beauty of the Atlantic and views across the bay to Godrevy lighthouse.